-Variable payments to both identified staff members in senior management roles and identified staff outside senior management depend on financial and nonfinancial performance indicators, such as; positive results of and the effort of employees to the profitability of the company, the performance of the funds, extraordinary commitment to the firm, customer satisfaction, work according best practice ethical standards, compliance with risk management policies, compliance with internal and external rules among them sustainability (risks).
-The variable payments are for at least 50% based on non-financial performance indicators and variable payments are not granted when the non-financial performance criteria- such as having taken into account the set (sustainability) risks - are not met.
+Variable payments to both identified staff members in senior management roles and identified staff outside senior management depend on financial and non-financial performance indicators, such as; positive results of and the effort of employees to the profitability of the company, the performance of the funds, extraordinary commitment to the firm, customer satisfaction, work according best practice ethical standards, compliance with risk management policies, compliance with internal and external rules among them sustainability (risks).
+The variable payments are for at least 50% based on non-financial performance indicators and variable payments are not granted when the non-financial performance criteria- such as having taken into account the set (sustainability risks - are not met.

-Regarding the 2024 performance of Aescap Genetics an amount of EUR 88,907 has been paid to Identified Staff of Privium as a variable remuneration.
+In 2023 no variable remuneration specifically related to the Aescap Genetics has been paid to any Identified Staff of Privium.